“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin?

 Unlike WWI, German-Americans didn’t get the brunt of persecution this time.
 The government imprisoned some, but those camps only served as recruiting grounds for the American Bund, the biggest U.S. Nazi chapter.
 Germans were harder to distinguish from the rest of the population than Japanese anyway.
 There were even more German-Americans than Anglo-Americans.
 In central Texas, the weekly German-language newspaper Das Wochenblatt condemned Nazism and the KKK (this was a rare German paper the government didn’t shut down during WWI).
 The U.S. also used Jewish German- and Austrian-Americans called the Ritchie Boys, some first-generation immigrants, in the Military Intelligence Service, a special unit outside the Army’s OSS.

 Japanese Americans, regardless of how long they’d been in the country (some were WWI veterans), were given a short amount of time to sell their homes and businesses and concentrated in twelve internment camps across the West.
 The average time to sell and move into assembly stations (usually horse stables) was two weeks, but sometimes as short as 48 hours.
 Some weren’t prisoners, strictly speaking, insofar as they could leave; but they couldn’t work or own property elsewhere and children had to attend camp schools.
 So, really, Japanese-Americans had no choice but to stay and to submit to forced labor, often constructing their own prisons.
 Others weren’t allowed to leave and were shot if they tried.
-Future Star Trek actor George Takei (Sulu) remembered reciting the Pledge of Allegiance lines “with liberty and justice for all” while staring at the window at barbed wire.
+Future Star Trek actor George Takei (Sulu) remembered reciting the Pledge of Allegiance lines “with liberty and justice for all” while staring out the window at barbed wire.
 Like most families, Takei’s lost their home and business (a dry cleaners) permanently.
 Despite his earlier flirtations with Hitler, William Randolph Hearst supported the war once it started and focused his many newspapers on demonizing Asian Americans.

 The internment camp order came directly from the top, as FDR’s Executive Order 9066 (FDR issued the most executive orders, or actions that circumvent Congress, of any president).
 Small businesses competing with Japanese Americans also lobbied for EO 9066 and white California farmers happily scooped up the discounted land.
 Though the FBI testified before Congress that Japanese Americans posed no security threat, FDR’s racial profiling order dovetailed with widespread American sentiment toward Asians dating to the 19th century.
 And, as was the case in his reluctance to welcome Holocaust refugees, FDR’s policy toward Asian Americans was complicated by his own racial prejudice (JJ).